wavejumper/rehook-dom/README.md

 ### fragments

-Simply return a collection of markup:
+Simply return a collection of hiccup:

 ```clojure
 (defui fragmented-ui [_ _ $]